fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 - BOARD / Surfboard Migration is a 25,000,000 FUZE allocation.
 - The allocation represents 5.00% of the fixed 500,000,000 FUZE supply.
-- The allocation supports eligible legacy-holder continuity.
+- The allocation supports continuity for eligible BOARD / Surfboard holders.
 - Migration access depends on final active rules and supporting evidence.
 - Migration is separate from Community Access and Participation Allocation.
 - Migration is separate from Platform Credits and stablecoin compensation.